-At the data level, the algorithm begins by training a basic transfer teacher model on the entire training dataset $D$ for a specified number of epochs ($E_0$) to obtain the teacher model parameter $\theta_{0}$ (Line 1).
-It is worth noting that $E_0$ is selected to be smaller than the total number of epochs required for achieving convergence.

-Next, the algorithm utilizes the teacher model $\theta_{0}$ to calculate a difficulty score $S(\theta_{0})$ for each sample in the training dataset $D$ (Line 2).
-These samples in $\textit{D}$ are then sorted in ascending order based on their difficulty scores, resulting in a newly organized dataset $\textit{D}_r$ (Line 3).
+At the data level, we first train a basic teacher model on the entire dataset $\mathcal{D}$ for $E_0$ epochs, where $E_0$ is smaller than the total epochs needed for convergence (Line 1).
+The teacher model $\theta_{0}$ is then used to calculate difficulty scores $S(\theta_{0})$ for each sample (Line 2), and the samples are sorted by difficulty to form a ranked dataset $\mathcal{D}_r$ (Line 3).

-At the model level, the algorithm addresses the cold-start problem by initializing the training set of the student model, denoted as $D_s$, with a certain percentage of samples from $D_r$ (Line 4-5).
-The parameter $\lambda$ represents the proportion of these samples and plays a crucial role in controlling the curriculum learning process.
-The remaining data in $D_r$ that is not included in $D_s$ is represented as $D_o$ (Line 6).
-Gradually, the algorithm incorporates the samples from $D_o$ into $D_s$ by adjusting the threshold parameter $\lambda$.
-In the algorithm, we denote the number of new data to be added by $m$, and the value of $m$ is determined by $\lambda$ (Line 4, 15-16).
+At the model level, we address the cold-start issue by initializing the student model training set $\mathcal{D}_s$ with a subset of $\mathcal{D}_r$ (Lines 4-6).
+The proportion of samples, controlled by the parameter $\lambda$, governs the curriculum learning process.
+The remaining data, $\mathcal{D}_o$, is incorporated into $\mathcal{D}_s$ gradually as $\lambda$ increases.
+The number of new samples to be added is denoted as $m$ (Lines 5, 14).

-Next, we describe the update process of $D_s$.
-In the algorithm, the student model is initially trained on $D_s$ to obtain the updated model parameter $\theta_{*}$ (Line 9-10).
-The remaining data $D_o$ is then ranked according to the difficulty metric $S(\theta_{})$, resulting in a new ranked dataset $D_r$ (Line 11-13).

-The algorithm proceeds to update the threshold parameter $\lambda$ (line 14) and calculates the number of new training samples to be added to the student training set $D_s$ from $D_r$ based on this parameter (lines 15-19).
-This process gradually incorporates new and more challenging samples into the student model training set.
-Consequently, as $\lambda$ reaches 1, all the data in $D_o$ is incorporated into $D_s$.
-Finally, the complete dataset is used to train the student model until convergence is achieved.